ntrtd/d365-agent/docs/architecture_vision.md

 ## 6. Deployment and Operations

-*   Infrastructure is provisioned using Bicep/ARM templates.
+*   Infrastructure is provisioned using Bicep/ARM templates from the `d365-agent-infra` repository.
-*   Agent DAGs (YAML) and MCP Hub container images are deployed via CI/CD pipelines (GitHub Actions or Azure DevOps).
+*   Agent DAGs (YAML) from `d365-agent-service` and MCP Hub container images from `d365-agent-hub` are deployed via CI/CD pipelines (GitHub Actions or Azure DevOps) specific to their repositories.
-*   Monitoring dashboards in Azure Monitor provide insights into performance and errors.
+*   Monitoring dashboards in Azure Monitor provide insights into performance and errors across the deployed components.
-*   Autoscaling rules (KEDA on Container Apps, Consumption plan for Functions) handle varying loads.
+*   Autoscaling rules (KEDA on Container Apps for the Hub, Consumption plan for Functions) handle varying loads.

 ## 7. Future Considerations